grommet/grommet/src/js/components/DataTable/README.md

       is more than you'd want to load into the browser. 'onMore' allows you to lazily fetch more from the server only when needed.
-This cannot be combined with properties that expect all data to be present in the browser, such as searching, sorting, grouping, or aggregating.
+This cannot be combined with properties that expect all data to be present in the browser, such as columns.search, sortable, groupBy, or columns.aggregate.

 ```
 function